N7ghtm4r3/Ametista-Engine/README.md

   val ametistaEngine = AmetistaEngine.ametistaEngine
   ametistaEngine.fireUp(
-    configPath = "your_configuration_file_path", // file is not located the common resources loggingEnabled = false, // whether to enable the logging of the engine operations debugMode = false // whether the issues or the stats collected have to real counted or just simulated their sent,
+    configPath = "your_configuration_file_path", // file is not located the common resources debugMode = false // whether the issues or the stats collected have to real counted or just simulated their sent,
     // make sure that in production is set on *false* )